- This event has passed.

 If you have disability-related needs, please contact firstname.lastname@example.org or call 831-459-1274 by February 16th.

-James Loeffler is Jay Berkowitz Professor of Jewish History at the University of Virginia.
+James Loeffler is Jay Berkowitz Professor of Jewish History at the University of Virginia in Charlottesville.
 Between 2013 and 2015 he was a Mellon Foundation New Directions Fellow in International Law and Dean’s Visiting Scholar at the Georgetown University Law Center.
 At UVa he teaches courses in Jewish and European history, Russian and East European history, international legal history, and the history of human rights.

 His publications include Rooted Cosmopolitans: Jews and Human Rights in the Twentieth Century (Yale University Press, 2018) and The Most Musical Nation: Jews and Culture in the Late Russian Empire (Yale University Press, 2010), and the forthcoming edited volume, The Law of Strangers: Jewish Lawyering and International Law in Historical Perspective (Cambridge University Press).